JosieHong/Multi-dilated_CAM/README.md

 # Multi-dilated_CAM

-An implement of CAM(class activation mapping) part of CVPR2018 Revisiting Dilated Convolution: A Simple Approach for Weakly- and Semi- Supervised Sematic Segmentation.
+A personal implement of CAM(class activation mapping) part of *CVPR 2018 Revisiting Dilated Convolution: A Simple Approach for Weakly- and Semi- Supervised Sematic Segmentation*.

+VGG16+GAP+CAM on CIFAR10.

-LeNet+GAP+CAM on CIFAR10. *Not finished yet...*
+*Not finished yet...*

 ## Requirment